JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 Small and medium-sized businesses often have compact teams while maintaining mature, feature-rich products.
 Kotlin Multiplatform allows them to share core logic while keeping the native look-and-feel users expect.
-By leveraging existing codebases, these teams can accelerate development without compromising on user experience.
+By relying on existing codebases, these teams can accelerate development without compromising on user experience.

 KMP also supports a flexible approach to gradually introduce cross-platform capabilities.
 This makes it especially effective for teams evolving existing apps or launching new features, helping reduce development time, lower overhead,